Polymer/old-docs-site/app/1.0/start/first-element/step-5.md

 ```
     <style is="custom-style">
-      /* Define a document-wide default value */
+      /* Define a document-wide default—will not override a :host rule in icon-toggle-demo */
       :root {
         --icon-toggle-outline-color: red;
       }